Cheap Tuition Universities in Canada: How to Apply, Cost of Living

 Canada is a safe, secure, healthy, multicultural and welcoming environment for international students.
 It’s regarded as one of the best countries to live.
 Around 350,000+ international students enrolled in Canadian universities/colleges/schools in 2016.
 Many Canadian universities are ranked in top 100 worldwide.

-Universities in Canada set their own fees, and these vary depending on several factors: what program you’re studying, whether you are an international or home student, and whether you’re studying at undergraduate or postgraduate level.
+Universities in Canada set their own fees.
+These vary depending on what program you’re studying, whether you are an international or home student.
+It also rely on whether you are studying at an undergraduate or postgraduate level.

 If you’re a Canadian citizen studying in Canada, you can expect to pay an average of CA$6,571 per year for an undergraduate degree, and CA$6,907 per year for a graduate degree.